-When she left, somebody started singing, “Ding dong the witch is dead…ding dong the wicked witch is dead.”
+When she leaves, somebody starts singing, “Ding dong the witch is dead…ding dong the wicked witch is dead.”

-It made me feel sorry for her.
-She didn’t really get it.
+It makes me feel sorry for her.
+She doesn’t really get it.

-We ended up going to the Haines’ house and dancing to Mrs. Haines’ record collection.
-I started by lip-synching to ‘South Street’, while pointing at Greg, “Where do all the hippies meet?..South Street, South Street, the hippest street in town.”
+We end up going to the Haines’ house and dancing to Mrs. Haines’ record collection.
+I start by lip-synching to ‘South Street’, while pointing at Greg, “Where do all the hippies meet?..South Street, South Street, the hippest street in town.”

 Songwriters: DAVID APPELL / KAL MANN